George Deek: Career

 Deek joined the Ministry of Foreign Affairs in 2008.
 He was deputy chief of mission to Nigeria from 2009 to 2012.
 Deek was posted to Oslo in Norway from 2012 to 2015 where he served as deputy ambassador; he was the acting ambassador during the 2014 Israel–Gaza conflict.

 In 2018, at age 34, Deek was appointed ambassador to Azerbaijan.
 Deek is the first Israeli Arab Christian to hold ambassadorial rank.

-Israel has had Arab ambassadors in the past.
-Ali Yahya was ambassador to Finland and to Greece.
+On 23 April 2026, Deek was appointed as the special envoy of Israel to the Christian world, a new position created amidst deteriorating relations with the Christian community.